pahadiprogrammer/pahadiprogrammer.github.io/about.markdown

 - Feature release

 The blog will not be limited to above and will have many adhoc articles related to financical knowledge, politics etc.

+You can read the [first blog post]({% link _posts/2022-12-24-welcome-to-pahadi-programmer.markdown %}) giving info. about themotivation behind the blog